PetrVys/MotionPhoto2/README.md

 ## Installation

-The script requires [ExifTool](https://exiftool.org/) and [Python 3.7+](https://www.python.org/) on your computer.

 ### Windows

 Please install ExifTool so that it is added to your path.
 The easiest is to use [installer by Oliver Betz](https://oliverbetz.de/pages/Artikel/ExifTool-for-Windows).
 Use the file "ExifTool_install_nn.nn_64.exe" and accept all defaults.

-For Python, please use [official installer](https://www.python.org/downloads/windows/) and make sure to check "Install pip" and "Add Python to environment variables" during installation.
+Then download the Windows release and enjoy!

 ### Unix and MacOS

-Both Python and ExifTool should be in your package managers or installed already.
+The script requires [ExifTool](https://exiftool.org/) and [Python 3.7+](https://www.python.org/) on your computer.
+Both Python and ExifTool should be in your package managers or installed already, please install them if you did not yet.

-### Dependencies

-Once you have Python and ExifTool installed on your OS, navigate to the script's directory and run
+Once you have Python and ExifTool installed on your OS, navigate to the script's directory and run following command to download script's dependencies

 ```
 > pip install -r requirements.txt